Quandle theory and the optimistic limits of the representations of link groups

 In the cases of (\ref{octa3})--(\ref{octa3-1}), endpoints of any edge are adjacent, as a pair among $a_k, s, s*a_k$ in Figure \ref{pic04} (to check the adjacency, refer Figure \ref{pic05}), or one of them is $p$, except the edges $(a_l, a_k)$, $(a_l*a_k,a_k)$.
 Therefore, it is enough to show that $h(a_k)\neq h(a_l)$ implies $h(a_l*a_k)\neq h(a_k)$, which is trivial because $h(a_l*a_k)=h(a_k*a_k)$ implies $h(a_l)=h(a_k)$.

 In the cases of (\ref{octa4})--(\ref{octa4-1}), all endpoints of edges are adjacent or one of them is $p$, so we get the proof.

 \end{proof}

-Note that, when $h(a_k)=h(a_l)$, the first two tetrahedra in (\ref{octa4}) share the same coordinate with different signs and the other two do the same.
-Therefore, all tetrahedra cancel each other out geometrically, so we can remove the octahedron of the crossing.
-Also, the same holds for (\ref{octa4-1}).
-Removing these octahedra geometrically will be used crucially at many proofs in Section \ref{sec3}.
-(This idea induces many technical problems.)
+Note that, when {the crossing $j$ is degenerate}, first two tetrahedra in (\ref{octa4}) share the same coordinate with different signs and the others do the same.
+Therefore, all tetrahedra cancel out each other geometrically and we can remove the octahedron of the crossing. {(This is why the crossing is called degenerate.)} Also, the same holds for (\ref{octa4-1}). {This idea} will be used in Section \ref{sec3}.

-When a geometric shape of a triangulation is given, it determines another representation $\rho':\pi_1(L)\rightarrow{\rm PSL}(2,\mathbb{C})$ by the Yoshida's construction in Section 4.5 of \cite{Tillmann13}.
-However, $\rho'$ should be conjugate with $\rho$ because our construction of the geometric shape actually follows the construction of the developing map $D_{\rho}$ introduced at Section 4.1 of \cite{Zickert09}.
+{The assignment of the coordinates to tetrahedra above is from \cite{Kabaya14}.
+Note that this assignment is based on the construction of the developing map of $\rho$ proposed in \cite{Neumann99} and \cite{Zickert09}, so the shapes of the triangulation determines the developing map of $\rho$.}